-It is appropriate to consider the cumulative impact of any proposed mineral or waste management development especially upon amenity, the economy, the natural and built environment and the local road network.

-In determining an application for new mineral or waste management development, account will normally be taken of the potential cumulative impact with other development within the locality and in particular the area's capacity to absorb that change.

-Cumulative impacts from mineral development could arise if mineral sites in proximity to one another were worked at the same time, or if working in a particular area was to continue over a long period of time.
+- 8.46 It is appropriate to consider the cumulative impact of any proposed mineral or waste management development especially upon amenity, the economy, the natural, built and historic environment and the local road network. - 8.47 In determining an application for new mineral or waste management development, account will be taken of the potential cumulative impact with other development within the locality and the area's capacity to absorb that change. - 8.48 Cumulative impacts from mineral development could arise if mineral sites in proximity to one another were worked at the same time, or if working in a particular area was to continue over a long period of time.
 Potential applicants should consider what other existing and proposed development will take place under their control, or otherwise, in the area when formulating their own proposals to avoid unacceptable cumulative impacts.
-The MPA will normally require a primary site to have extraction completed and be undergoing restoration before a new extension area is prepared for extraction.

-Where cumulative impacts have not been, or are unable to be satisfactorily addressed through the application, the County Planning Authority could have grounds to refuse permission for that development.
+The MPA will normally require a primary site to have extraction completed and be undergoing restoration before a new extension area is prepared for extraction. - 8.49 Where cumulative impacts have not been, or are unable to be, satisfactorily addressed through the application, the County Planning Authority could have grounds to refuse permission for that development.